 Starting early is the key, which is why you will want to contact our office right away.
 Lisa Shapiro Strauss is a former prosecutor, so she knows exactly what it takes to mount an outstanding fraud defense.

-Contact our law firm today for a free consultation.
+Contact us today for a free consultation with an experienced Houston fraud attorney.
 The faster we can get to work building a case, the better prepared we will be to help you positively resolve your case.